 (ca) “Resident” means any person admitted to or in any way receiving care, services or both who resides in a SRHCF.

-(cb) “Residential board and care”, as defined in NFPA 101 of the fire code, means a facility where residents are provided with personal care and activities that foster continued independence and residents are trained and required to respond to fire drills to the extent they are able.
-These facilities are further grouped as “small”, 4-16 beds or “large”, over 16 beds.
+(cb) “Residential board and care” means an occupancy used for lodging and boarding of four or more residents, not related by blood or marriage to the owners or operators, for the purpose of providing personal care services.

-(cc) “Residential care facility”, as defined in NFPA 101 of the fire code, means a long term care residence providing personal assistance at the residential care level pursuant to RSA 151:9, VII(a)(1).
+.

-(cd) “Resident record” means a separate file maintained for each resident, which includes all documentation required by RSA 151 and He-P 805 and as required by other federal and state law.
+(cc) “Resident record” means a separate file maintained for each resident, which includes all documentation required by RSA 151 and He-P 805 and as required by other federal and state law.

-(ce) “Respite care” means the admission of a person from his or her primary residence to an SRHCF, on either a planned or emergency basis, for a period not to exceed 30 days in order to relieve the primary caregiver from the demands of providing home-based care.
+(cd) “Respite care” means the admission of a person from his or her primary residence to an SRHCF, on either a planned or emergency basis, for a period not to exceed 30 days in order to relieve the primary caregiver from the demands of providing home-based care.

-(cf) “Self administration with assistance” means the resident takes his or her own medication(s) after being prompted by personnel, but without requiring physical assistance from others.
+(ce) “Self administration with assistance” means the resident takes his or her own medication(s) after being prompted by personnel, but without requiring physical assistance from others.

-(cg) “Self administration without assistance” means an act whereby the resident takes his or her own medication(s) without the assistance of another person.
+(cf) “Self administration without assistance” means an act whereby the resident takes his or her own medication(s) without the assistance of another person.

-(ch) “Self directed medication administration” means an act whereby a resident, who has a physical limitation that prohibits him or her from self-administering, directs personnel to physically assist in the medication process.
+(cg) “Self directed medication administration” means an act whereby a resident, who has a physical limitation that prohibits him or her from self-administering, directs personnel to physically assist in the medication process.

-(ci) “Service” means a specific activity performed by the licensee, either directly or indirectly, to benefit or assist a resident.
+(ch) “Service” means a specific activity performed by the licensee, either directly or indirectly, to benefit or assist a resident.

-(cj) “Severe mobility impairment” means the ability to move to stairs but without the ability to use them.
+(ci) “Severe mobility impairment” means the ability to move to stairs but without the ability to use them.

-(ck) “Significant change” means a decline or improvement in a resident’s status that:
+(cj) “Significant change” means a decline or improvement in a resident’s status that:

 (1) Will not normally resolve itself without further intervention by personnel or by implementing standard disease-related clinical interventions;